Most Americans’ Wages Have Actually Declined Over the Past Year

 Regardless, the fact that workers aren’t seeing any real wage gains — at (somewhere near) the peak of an economic expansion — is a crisis.
 The share of growth that goes to labor (as opposed to capital) has declined substantially in recent decades.
 If workers can’t secure a bigger slice of the economic pie at a time of 3.8 percent unemployment, when can they?

-That is genuinely hard question.
+That is a genuinely hard question.
 But it seems reasonable to guess that Americans will not see truly significant wage gains, so long as their president continues to do everything in his power to reduce their leverage over their bosses.